firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 My mom smiled at him.
 "Hi, Jack.
 Are you and Kyle hanging out here tonight?"

 "If that's alright with you, Ms. O'Donnell."
-He had a clear reusable bag from the 4-10 Market with a Mountain Dew and two bags of onion rings.
+He had a clear reusable bag from the Four-Ten Market with a Mountain Dew and two bags of onion rings.

 Kyle entered behind him and opened the closet to hand his damp jacket off to the house.
 "Hey Sandy.
 Join us for a race?"

-"No—I’m going to the four-ten for a soda."
+"No—I’m going to the Four-Ten for a soda."

 Kyle and Jack headed for the basement.